SaylBlessings/-Building-an-automated-data-pipeline-for-sales-data-in-Google-Cloud/README.md

 # -Building-an-automated-data-pipeline-for-sales-data-in-Google-Cloud

-Welcome to the project on building an automated data pipeline for sales data using Google Cloud Platform (GCP).
-In this project, I'll guide you through the entire process of setting up a robust data pipeline that facilitates the seamless upload, storage, processing, and visualization of sales data.

-🔹 Project Overview
-This project demonstrates the integration of several GCP services to create an efficient and automated data pipeline for sales data.
-I'll show you how to:

-Develop a web portal using Python Flask for uploading sales data files (CSV, Excel).
-Store the uploaded files in a Google Cloud Storage (GCS) bucket.
-Trigger a Google Cloud Function to process and load the data into BigQuery.
-Use Looker Studio to create insightful dashboards and reports for data visualization.
+This project showcases the development of a fully automated data pipeline for sales data leveraging Google Cloud Platform (GCP) services.
+The pipeline commences with a Python Flask web portal for uploading sales data files (CSV, Excel), which are subsequently stored in a Google Cloud Storage (GCS) bucket.
+A trigger is then activated, invoking a Google Cloud Function to process and load the data into BigQuery for analytics and storage.
+The Cloud Function utilizes the BigQuery client library to execute the data load, while also handling errors and exceptions using try-except blocks.
+Furthermore, Looker Studio is integrated to create interactive and insightful dashboards and reports for data visualization, providing real-time sales data insights.
+By integrating these GCP services, the project enables a seamless, efficient, and automated data pipeline for sales data, from upload to visualization.

 ![image](https://github.com/user-attachments/assets/bec99b25-6f3f-4d90-a49d-8001a36b1b77)